John Wayne Gacy: Possible additional victims

-At the time of Gacy's arrest, he had claimed to investigators that the total number of murder victims could be as high as 45.
-However, only 33 victims were ever linked to Gacy.
-Investigators excavated the grounds of his property until they had exposed the substratum of clay beneath the foundations, finding 29 bodies.
+At the time of Gacy's arrest, he had claimed to investigators that the total number of murder victims could be as high as forty-five.
+However, only thirty-three victims were ever linked to him.
+Investigators excavated the grounds of his property until they had exposed the substratum of clay beneath the foundations, finding twenty-nine bodies.

 Shortly after his arrest, Gacy informed investigators that after he had assaulted and then released Jeffrey Rignall in March 1978, he began to throw his murder victims into the Des Plaines River.
 He confessed to having disposed of five bodies in this manner; however, only four bodies recovered from the Des Plaines River were linked to him.
 When asked whether there were more victims, Gacy stated, "That's for you guys to find out."
 (Note: In one audiotaped confession with his lawyer, Gacy claimed to have disposed of the body of an unidentified victim in woodland near Maine Township High School.
 Gacy estimated this victim to be approximately twenty-four years old, with military connections.)

 Disputed DNA and dental tests conducted between 2012 and 2016 indicate that neither body found in the common grave in Gacy's crawl space and identified as those of Kenneth Parker and Michael Marino in 1980 was actually Marino.
 Marino's mother had always doubted her son's identification because the clothing found on Body 14 was inconsistent with what he had worn when she last saw him.
 DNA testing conducted on the exhumed body of Parker has proven that Marino's body had not been mistaken for his.
 (Note: Parker's relatives refused to submit to DNA testing.)
 In addition, the dental X-ray conducted on the victim identified as Michael Marino had revealed he had all of his second molars; a dental X-ray conducted on Marino in March 1976 revealed one molar had not erupted.
 The original identification of the body has been disputed because the exhumed body had neither an upper nor lower jaw bone.
 Nonetheless, the orthodontist who had identified Marino's remains has stated his conviction in the accuracy of his findings.